raselneck/kyoob/readme.md

 * If you close the window before the chunk creation thread is finished, then the program will crash with a NullReferenceException as the thread attempts to create a chunk's VertexBuffer.
 I currently do not know why.
+* Terrain generation doesn't entirely work.
+What you see right now is kind of a "it works this way so let's go with it" kind of hack.

 License
 -------